intel/intel-extension-for-transformers/workflows/chatbot/fine_tuning/README.md

 <br>
 *`<NODE_RANK>`* is the rank of the current node, rank starts from 0 to *`<NUM_NODES>`*`-1`.
 <br>
-> Also please note that to use CPU for training in each node with multi nodes settings, argument `--no_cuda` is mandatory, and `--xpu_backend ccl` is required if to use ccl as the distributed backend.
-In multi nodes setting, following command needs to be launched in each node, and all the commands should be the same except for *`<NODE_RANK>`*, which should be integer from 0 to *`<NUM_NODES>`*`-1` assigned to each node.
+> Also please note that to use CPU for training in each node with multi-node settings, argument `--no_cuda` is mandatory, and `--xpu_backend ccl` is required if to use ccl as the distributed backend.
+In multi-node setting, following command needs to be launched in each node, and all the commands should be the same except for *`<NODE_RANK>`*, which should be integer from 0 to *`<NUM_NODES>`*`-1` assigned to each node.

 ``` bash
 python -m torch.distributed.launch --master_addr=<MASTER_ADDRESS> --nproc_per_node=<NUM_PROCESSES_PER_NODE> --nnodes=<NUM_NODES> --node_rank=<NODE_RANK> \